mengchaoheng/PX4-ECL/README.md

 ```

 ## Testing ECL
-By following the steps you can run the unit tests
+By following the steps you can run the unit tests:

 ```
 make test